 New members can be a good source of insight on the state of the chama.
 They should be encouraged to give their views so far about the group and whether it meets their expectations.
 The group can also review how the relationship between members has been, the impact of various team building activities carried out and whether the members feel a part of the group.
 No member should be left to feel that he/she does not belong or is unheard in the group.

 Going forward, resolutions should be made about how to deepen relations among members.

-General impact of policies.
+The general impact of policies.